JayeshMulwani93/MyReads/README.md

 ### Summary
-MyLibrary is created with React, React Hooks, React Router & Context API.
+MyReads is created with React, React Hooks, React Router & Context API.
 Firebase has been used for backend and Fetch was used to interact with it.
 This project is developed only for learning purposes.

 ### Motivation
 The purpose of this project was to learn the core concepts of React.